 Government Accounting Standards Board Statement No. 40 requires additional disclosures about a government's deposits and investments risks that include credit risk, custodial risk, concentration risk and interest rate risk.
 The Authority has no deposit or investment policy that addresses a specific type of risk.

-Required disclosures for the Authority's deposit and investment risks at June 30, 2018, were as follows:
+Required disclosures for the Authority's deposit and investment risks at June 30, 2021 were as follows:

-Credit risk Not rated

-Custodial risk N/A

-Concentration of credit risk N/A

-Interest rate risk Not available
+Credit risk Custodial risk Concentration of credit risk Interest rate risk Not rated N/A N/A Not available

 Authorized Investments